-A site of 1.9 hectares at Land off Church Lane, Cheriton Bishop is allocated for residential development, subject to the following:
+A site of 1.49 hectares at Land off Church Lane, Cheriton Bishop is allocated for residential development, subject to the following:

-- a) 30 dwellings with 30% affordable housing, subject to Transport Assessment: - b) Assessment of the capacity of the junction of Church Lane and the main road (C50); and - c) Widening of Church Lane and provision of a footpath along site frontage.
+- a) 2030 dwellings with 30% affordable housing, subject to Transport Assessment; - b) Assessment of the capacity of the junction of Church Lane and the main road (C50); and - Widening of Church Lane and provision of a footpath along site frontage; and - d) Provision of a landscape buffer along the northern boundary of the site.

-3.202 This site comprises part of a field located on the east side of Church Lane and to the north of Hescane Park.
+- 3.202 This site comprises part of a field located on the east side of Church Lane and to the north of Hescane Park.
 The site is located between the older part of the village to the north, and the more modern development to the south known as Cheriton Cross.
 There is the opportunity to integrate more closely the two elements of the village by developing this site.
 The land gently undulates, dropping away further to the east.
-Landscape impacts are likely to be low as there is existing housing along the southern and western boundaries, which will mitigate some of the impact.

-3.203 The junction of Church Lane with the main road to the south of the site may place a limitation on the number of dwellings that can be achieved.
+Landscape impacts are likely to be low as there is existing housing along the southern and western boundaries, which will mitigate some of the impact. - 3.203 The junction of Church Lane with the main road to the south of the site may place a limitation on the number of dwellings that can be achieved.
 Any planning application should be accompanied by a Transport Assessment which should assess the capacity of the junction to accommodate additional vehicles.
 Improvements may be required to the junction as a result.
 The widening of Church Lane along the site frontage will be necessary and a footpath will also be needed along the site frontage linking up with the existing provision to the south.

-3.204 A small watercourse runs along the southern boundary of the site.
+A design solution which provides the footpath on the inside of replacement planting to offset the loss of the hedgerow will be looked upon favourably at the planning application stage. - 3.204 A small watercourse runs along the southern boundary of the site.
 A flood risk assessment will need to consider the potential for flooding.
 An onsite Sustainable Urban Drainage Scheme will require implementation to negate any increase in flood risk.
 Suitable drainage is a standard requirement of Policies S9 and DM1.